 #xx Inadvertent energization

-15.10 Unit Motor Control Center (MCC) (Option)
+15.10 Unit Motor Control Center (MCC) (Optional Feature)

 The MCC will be built in accordance with NEMA 1, Class 1, with Type B wiring.
 The MCC will be a freestanding unit, and may be incorporated into the modular control room as described in Section 15.7.